-I have given academic keynotes around the world - most recently at the Center for Advanced Studies in Munich, the Max Planck Institute for Human Development in Berlin and the European Philosophical Society for the Study of Emotions in Madrid.
+I have given academic keynotes around the world , including the Center for Advanced Studies in Munich, the Max Planck Institute for Human Development in Berlin and the European Philosophical Society for the Study of Emotions in Madrid.

 I also give public lectures on the histories of medicine and the body - to schools and museums, such as the Science Museum London Lates series, at at literary events like Ways with Words and the Hay Festival (pictured here at the Hay with Rosie Goldsmith in 2016).

 You can download a podcast of my Hay talk here.
 You can also watch me talk for 3 minutes about the development of the History of Emotions for the Hay Levels here.